harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 #todo There's an [svg version of Places of Articulation](https://en.wikipedia.org/wiki/File:Places_of_articulation.svg), but it may need editing to include a legend for the labels.

----
+#### The Manner of Articulation

-**The Manner of Articulation** describes *how* speech organs (e.g. tongue, lips, teeth) constrict or modify airflow in the vocal tract to produce consonant sounds.
+#define [Manner of articulation](https://en.wikipedia.org/wiki/Manner_of_articulation) describes *how* speech organs (e.g. tongue, lips, teeth) constrict or modify airflow in the vocal tract to produce consonant sounds.

 Key manners of articulation include :